 - Examine frames for signs of rust or wear

-By following these steps, you can prevent costly repairs and maintain the functionality of your screen enclosure.
+You can prevent costly repairs and maintain the functionality of your screen enclosure.

 Making the Right Choice for Your Screen Enclosure

-Deciding between DIY repairs and hiring professionals depends on the damage extent and your skills.
+Hiring professionals depends on the damage extent and your skills.
 DIY approaches can save money and time for minor issues.

 However, for extensive damage or complex repairs, calling the pros ensures quality and safety.
 Always evaluate the situation carefully before making a decision.